tends-to-infinity/InterviewBit/README.md

 # InterviewBit
-This repository is a collection of my gists (***working*** :white_check_mark: code snippets passing all test cases on the [InterviewBit online judge](https://www.interviewbit.com/courses/programming/)) solutions in the absolutely fantastic language, C++.
+This repository is a collection of my gists solutions in C++ language.

-***Edit:*** I've lately moved to Java hence trying to re-solve all the problems slowly and adding my Java solutions to this repo as well!

-Hence, the solutions won't directly execute on your local IDE or compiler, the main() would need to be written and the solution's function would need to be invoked with appropriate inputs/test cases to run in standalone.

 ## Notes:
 - Sometimes, multiple solutions/approaches have been provided with relevant comments in the solution file,